Flood Relief Fund raises $50k+ in days

-People need help now and I knew that given the opportunity our community would show up to help.
+People needed help ASAP and I knew that given the opportunity our community would show up to help.
 I have so much faith in the goodwill of San Mateans, in just a few days the San Mateo Flood Relief Fund raised over $50,000.

-Even after President Biden declared the disaster, we have no idea if FEMA or the State will help reimburse victims with the cost of repairs, lost investments, or cleanup.
+Even after President Biden declared the disaster, we had no idea if FEMA or the State would help reimburse victims with the cost of repairs, lost investments, or cleanup.
 Regardless, the City and community needs to act to support folks get back on their feet.